rdyar/tdfc/_main-courses/carbonara.md

 ---
-s: r
 ---

 2 cups freshly grated Parmesan cheese
-8 oz bacon — cooked	and cut into small bits (don't use smoke flavored) 4 eggs??
+8 oz bacon — cooked	and cut into small bits (don't use smoke flavored) 4 eggs
-% cup heavy cream (may need more)??
+1/4 cup heavy cream (may need more)
 Pepper to taste
 Spaghetti or Angel Hair pasta — or use your favorite